hirokoymj-new/create-react-app-template/README.md

-# Starter React App Template
+# Starter Template for React App

 1. Creating React app using `create-react-app` command with `clean-cra` template.